Skip to content

 HTTP Method Inference

-The HTTP method is inferred from the message type name:
+The HTTP method is inferred from the message type name prefix:

 Message Name PatternHTTP Method